mdyzma/mdyzma.github.io/_drafts/2017-07-12-social-media-analysis-part-ii.md

 {% endhighlight %}

 At some point we will also try to include contact information.
-For now it is map with marked location (using Google'e Map API) and some contact details.
+For now it is map with marked location (using Google Map API) and some contact details.

 __/templates/includes/contact.html__
 {% highlight html linenos %}